SimoneS93/Lambda/README.md

 ## How to use

-You generate closures passing a definition string to `Lambda::make`: this will return a `Lambda` instance, that you can call directly (it implements the `__invoke` magic method) or via the `call` method, passing an optional array of arguments.
+You generate closures passing a definition string to the `Lambda` constructor or to `Lambda::make`: they will return a `Lambda` instance, that you can call directly (it implements the `__invoke` magic method) or via the `call` method, passing an optional array of arguments.

 ## Defition strings format

-The `make` method accepts definitions in the format `arguments => body`, borrowed from languages like Coffescript.
+Definitions are in the format `arguments => body`, borrowed from languages like Coffescript.
 So, for example, the following

 ```php